berthelemy/mark.berthelemy.net/collections/_toolkit/software-selection/scenarios-template.md

 img: w-scenario-template.png
 img-alt: Scenario template boxes
 description: |
+    How to create scenarios to help choose your new software supplier.
+---
+## How to use

 When purchasing a new software system, it’s often really helpful to create some scenarios describing how it will be used.

 This not only helps you, the customer, to decide what you need.
 It also helps the suppliers decide if their system is right for you.

 Within procurement projects, I usually ask suppliers to demonstrate how their software will support each scenario.

 For each type of user, fill in one scenario template.
----

 ## Who are the users?

 List the types of users.